mandavamunya/Socca/README.md

 ## Requirements

-- An Event is generated when a football player is transfered between teams.
+- An Event is generated when a football player is transferred between teams.
 - An Event is generated when linking a football team to a stadium.

 # In progress